 Closing costs are necessary because there are various people and businesses involved in getting you approved for a mortgage.
-These companies need to make money and pay their employees, so they charge a fee for the service they provide.
+These companies need to be compensated for the services they provide, so they charge a fee for them.

 Below are some of the most common mortgage fees, and their purpose, new homeowners should expect to pay.